Visyond/website-hugo/site/content/features/interactive-presentations.md

         file: /img/Share Slide in Browser.png
         title: Selectively Share Presentations
     image: /img/Share Slide in Browser.png
-    title: Share Only What Collaborators Or Clients Need To See
+    title: Share Only What Collaborators or Clients Need To See
 providesTitle: Get started in minutes
 providesList:
   - text: >-